nmcli Command in Linux: Network Configuration, IP, DNS, Routing & Examples

 connected full enabled enabled enabled enabled

-To view and list all the available devices on your Linux system
+To view and list all available devices:

 # nmcli dev status